 If you are looking for a private skin cancer clinic, Stratum Dermatology Clinics have clinics nationwide offering mole checking, mole removal and skin cancer treatment.
 Here at Stratum Dermatology Clinics, we understand how skin conditions can negatively impact your life.
 We help hundreds of patients each month and our dermatology experts have a wealth of experience in the assessment, treatment and management of all types of skin cancers.

-During your consultation at Stratum Dermatology Clinics, your condition will be assessed by an expert consultant dermatologist who will discuss the most appropriate treatment for you.
+During your consultation at Stratum Dermatology Clinics, your condition will be assessed by an expert consultant skin cancer specialist who will discuss the most appropriate treatment for you.
 If you would like your moles checked for peace of mind, are worried you may have skin cancer or would like to discuss treatment options available to you, book a consultation today.

 We work with leading experts in the field of dermatology to ensure you have the best experience and treatment.
 Stratum Dermatology Clinics are regulated by the Care Quality Commission, are part of the British Association of Dermatologists and are top rated by patients on Doctify so you can assure safe and effective acne treatment with us.
 Both Stratum Dermatology Clinics and the consultants who work here are recognised by the main healthcare insurance providers.